s66erge/entan-mkdocs/docs/obtain-schedule/python-code.md

     extracted = [course for course in extracted if course['center_non'] != 'noncenter']

     # Filter out extracted for 1-Day courses
+    # FIXME one day courses are possible in some centers !!!
     extracted = [course for course in extracted if not course['raw_course_type'].startswith("1-Day")]

     # Remove the last two fields: 'sub_location' and 'center_non'